icdevsorg/ovs-ledger/readme.md

 ### Depositing Tokens

-Depositing tokens into the cycles sharing ledger is managed via the `icrc85_deposit_cycles` and `icrc85_deposit_cycles_notify`function.
+Depositing tokens into the cycles sharing ledger is managed via the `icrc85_deposit_cycles` or `icrc85_deposit_cycles_notify`function.
 These function handles the allocation of shared cycles to designated namespaces, either reserving them for later claims or directly minting tokens into the account of a namespace owner.
 Namespace owners can claim their cycles at a later time, ensuring a flexible and robust management system for cycle distribution.

 #### Workflow for Depositing Tokens
 1. **Cycle Reception**: Cycles are received into the ledger canister through direct deposition.
 Cycles should be added to the call using the proper system api(`ExperimentalCycles.add()` in motoko)